HSVI/Food-Delivery-Analysis/README.md

 </br>

 **Objectives**</br>
-• Analyse the costs of the company and suggest ways to reduce them.
+• Analyse the costs of the company and suggest ways to reduce them.</br>
-• Evaluate the profitability of the firm over the span of that month.
+• Evaluate the profitability of the firm over the span of that month.</br>
 • Analyse the restaurant structure of the food delivery company and provide suggestions.

 ## Credits and Resources